Campus Building

 Credit-based loans for graduate students enrolled at least half-time (in at least 5 credit hours a semester).
 They may borrow up to the cost of attendance minus all other financial aid received.
 With a fixed interest rate of 8.5% accrual begins at disbursement.
 Repayment starts 60 days after the first loan check has been disbursed.
 Before we can originate a Graduate PLUS loan, the student must have a completed FAFSA on file and already applied for the maximum eligibility of Direct Subsidized/Unsubsidized Loans.
 To apply, you may go to StudentLoans.gov.

-The loan disbursement schedule is available online for 2019-2020.
-These dates are "ANTICIPATED" not guaranteed.
+Please work with the Office of Student Financial Services to determine estimated dates of loan disbursements.
 Funds will be received in two disbursements for the loan period.
 A loan period may be the academic year which will have one disbursement in the Fall and one in the Spring.
 If the loan period is for only one semester, there will still be two disbursements; one at the start of the semester and the other halfway through the semester.
 (Please refer to the disbursement schedule for the anticipated dates.)

 If you're a first-year undergraduate or a first-time borrower at our institution, you must complete entrance counseling and your first disbursement can't be made until 30 days after the first day of your enrollment period.